Top Small Business Grants in Ohio

 ◦ Have reported payroll for at least one full policy year

-• How to apply: Access the DFSP grant application online and mail your completed application to the BWC.
-Note deadlines and updated protocols on the site.
+• How to apply: Access the SUPR grant application online and mail your completed application to the BWC.

 Toledo Facade Improvement Grant Program

-• Program description: The City of Toledo typically offers Facade Improvement Grant funding to eligible property owners who enhance the facade of a building used for commercial, industrial, or mixed-use purposes.
+• Program description: The City of Toledo typically offers Facade Improvement Grant funding to eligible property owners who upgrade or enhance the facade of a building used for commercial, industrial, or mixed-use purposes.

-• Incentive: Be reimbursed between $10,000 to $40,000 for implementing a comprehensive facade improvement project that enhances an eligible building in the City of Toledo.
+• Incentive: Be reimbursed up to $30,000 for implementing a comprehensive facade improvement project that enhances the safety, appearance, or street-level experience of an eligible building in the City of Toledo.

 • General requirements: Here are some of the general requirements for this grant if you’re a small business owner:

-◦ Own eligible property in the City of Toledo used for commercial, industrial, or mixed-use purposes
+◦ Own eligible property in the City of Toledo zoned for commercial, industrial, or other appropriate purposes with a ground-level commercial space that’s occupied or being marketed for occupancy

 ◦ Be in good standing with local, state, and federal government agencies